saccharomycetes/commonsense-with-KG/README.md

 # commonsense-with-KG
-This repository contains the code for the paper "A Study of Zero-shot Adaptation with Commonsense Knowledge"
+This repository contains the code for the paper "A Study of Zero-shot Adaptation with Commonsense Knowledge", See the full paper [here](https://www.akbc.ws/2022/assets/pdfs/3_a_study_of_zero_shot_adaptatio.pdf).

+The models developed in the paper have shown promising results on multiple commonsense benchmarks, narrowing the gap with supervised models.
+Moreover, our efforts to capture key dependencies between the selected knowledge, the language model, and the properties of the task make the approach highly adaptable to new benchmarks and applications.

+## Gerneral Evaluation

+In our work, we have used the syhthetic data constructed from knowledge graph to enhance the language models.
+Here, we provide the best model's weights and evluation codes, please note that all the evaluation codes are in a multople-choice manner.

+### Intuition of the result given by our model

+Since our models are enhanced by [CSKG](https://arxiv.org/pdf/2012.11490.pdf), the result given by our models shows how much does knowledge graph (in our way) help the language model to better understand/ perform on the testing dataset.
+For example, commonsense knowledge graph may be useful for guiding language models answering Physics questions (as is shown in our paper).

+The link to our model weights is [here](https://drive.google.com/drive/folders/1EA-3iRWePo_u9FtOt-C6D9ZtV6gCLfBT?usp=sharing).

 ## `data_process` folder:
 The "make_quatiles.py" is used to generate the piqa data quartiles based on 3 terms.

-The "x%.py" is used to generate the random x% of a training data.(which we used for data_size analysis)
+The "x%.py" is used to generate the random x% of a training data. (which we used for data_size analysis)

 The "T5_eval_maker.py '' is used to transform the raw 5 benchmarks into T5 forms data.